Costa Rica Entry Requirements – Visas, Shots, & More!

 You may be denied entry if your passport is severely damaged.
 This includes having holes, being ripped, etc.

-Do I need a visa to enter Costa Rica?
+Do I Need a Visa to Enter Costa Rica?

-Most visitors to our site are from the US, Canada, or the EU.
-If you are a citizen of any of these places there are no visa requirements to enter Costa Rica.
-You must have a valid passport (which meets the passport rules I stated above), an onward or return ticket, and required vaccines.
+You must have a valid passport (which meets the passport rules I stated above), an onward or return ticket, and the required vaccines.
 You can then stay for 90 days in the country.

 There are four different groups of requirements for entry into Costa Rica.
 Let’s go through each one.